Balinese villa architecture. The buying process from offer to notaris to certificate

 3. Title verification at BPN.
 Pull the certificate (Hak Milik, Hak Pakai, or HGB) directly from the land office.
 Cross-check the parcel boundary, encumbrances, and zoning code.
 See the 5-step due-diligence checklist.

 4. Pathway selection.
-Hak Pakai, Hak Sewa, or PT PMA — choose against the buyer profile + parcel zoning.
+Hak Pakai, Hak Sewa, or PT PMA.
+Choose against the buyer profile + parcel zoning.
 The four-pathway breakdown covers the decision tree.

 5. Offer letter + deposit terms.
 Small initial deposit only (escrow or notaris-held).
 Walk-away clauses tied to title-check outcomes.
 Do not wire the full deposit on a verbal title assurance.

-6. Notaris engagement — directly, not through the agent.
+6. Notaris engagement.
+Directly, not through the agent.
 The notaris referred by the seller’s agent has a structural conflict.
 Engage one independently on a flat fee.

 7. Contract drafting & renewal-clause negotiation.
 For leasehold, this is the single most important step in the entire transaction.
 Renewal price formula, consent condition, and heirs binding are all explicit, or the contract fails in year 25.

 8. Closing & registration.
 BPHTB transfer tax paid, notaris fee paid, BPN certificate reissued (Hak Pakai pathway) or notaris-registered contract logged (Hak Sewa pathway).
 You hold the document in your name on day one.
+Move the purchase funds in correctly — how to transfer money into Indonesia and keep the proof-of-funds trail.

 The Agent-Incentive Map